micromata/Baumeister/README.md

 Example:
 ```
-feat(build): Replace Grunt with Gulp
+feat(build): Replace Gulp with Webpack and npm scripts
 <BLANK LINE>
-Closes #28
+Closes #225
-BREAKING CHANGE: Grunt Tasks aren’t available any longer.
+BREAKING CHANGE: Gulp tasks aren’t available any longer.
-But there are equivalent Gulp tasks.
+But there are equivalent npm scripts.
-List the available tasks with `gulp --tasks`
+List the available scripts with `npx nls`
 ```
 The body can include the motivation for the change and contrast this with previous behavior.